Parkinson's fundraiser Alex Flynn scales height of Everest twice on his stairs during the coronavirus lockdown for charity

 And as a result of dystonia, a symptom of Parkinson’s that causes repetitive and involuntary muscle contractions, he was also forced to guide his right leg up most of the stairs – but at no point was he allowed to use the bannister for support.

-Sir Ranulph Fiennes, who in 2009 became the oldest person to reach the summit of Everest, has praised Flynn for completing what as a ‘Herculean’ task.
+Sir Ranulph Fiennes, who became the oldest person to reach the summit of Everest in 2009, praised the adventurer for completing the “Herculean charity challenge”.